Disclaimer: Nothing's mine.

 'A bird?
 Like a girl?'
 Harry flushed.
 'I'm a bit lost.'

-She flashed him a full smile in a glitter of white teeth, then shivered, slipped one hand down the back of her dress, and pulled out a small, soft, pearl-white feather.
+She flashed him a full, glittering smile, then shivered, slipping one hand down the back of her dress and pulling out a small, soft, pearl-white feather.
 'Veela, Harry.
 Remember?'

 'Oh.'
 He poked at the chocolate smears on his plate.
 'Sorry.
 Completely forgot.'

 'It's fine.
 I can control my allure now that I'm a bit older, you'd never know unless I wanted you to.'

 'So now you're just very pretty.'
 Harry clamped his mouth shut and heat rushed to his cheeks.
 'Sorry.'

 Fleur's laughter echoed through the café.
 'Don't apologise for being sweet, Harry.
 After all, I do like sweet things.'
 She plucked her beret off the table and dropped it upon her head.
 'Now, let's go explore the mountain, Harry.
 There are no proper mountains in the UK.'

 He blinked.
 'We can go all the way up?'